bpettis/pressbooks-similarity/README.md

 ### But does it work?

 Based on my initial testing, this seems to be a good starting workflow.
 And, I think it's going to work for what we want to do.
-In my initial testing, I was seeing _very_ dissimila r texts.
+In my initial testing, I was seeing _very_ dissimilar texts.
 For the cosine distance (which ranges from 0-1), I would often see a comparison around 0.8, meaning that the newspaper pages were not similar to the pressbook at all.

-But one Pressbook [pressbook-col-the-flying-missile]('https://archive.org/details/pressbook-col-the-flying-missile') returned some slightly lower scores.
+But one Pressbook [pressbook-col-the-flying-missile](https://archive.org/details/pressbook-col-the-flying-missile) returned some slightly lower scores.

 ```
 TOP 5 TEXTS THAT ARE MOST SIMILAR TO pressbook-col-the-flying-missile_djvu: